faridz-ki/study-focus/README.md

-# Test if the virtual environment works:
+# Setup
 1. Clone this repo.
-2. Navigate to the folder where you cloned the repo.
+2. Navigate to the cloned repo.
-3. Enter ``.\venv\Scripts\activate`` into CMD/Powershell on Windows (Unix/MacOS instructions to come).
-4. Type ``python example.py`` into console.
+3. Ensure you are using Python version 3.8.
+4. On Windows, follow these steps:

+    - ``pip install cmake``
+    - Install Visual Studio build tools from here.
+    - In Visual Studio 2017 go to the Individual Components tab, Visual C++ Tools for Cmake, and check the checkbox under the "Compilers, build tools and runtimes" section.
+    - ``pip install numpy opencv_python dlib``
+5. In your console, type ``python example.py``.